r-k-t-a/rkta-starter-apollo/README.md

 # RKTA Starter Apollo

-A React-apollo app preconfigured for serverless Zeit Now deployment.
+A React app preconfigured for Apollo GraphQL and serverless Zeit Now deployment.

 ## To use locally
 - Create `.env` and `.env.serverless` from `.env.sample` and `.env.serverless.sample`